moquist/datomic-schematode/README.md

 #### Analyze Constraint Costs
 You can query the TX entities for the time elapsed while applying schematode constraints, or you can just call datomic-schematode/constraint-cost-stats.

+This has not been tested with a large database, so the performance characteristics in different load scenarios and at scale are unknown.
+User beware!
 ```clj
 datomic-schematode.examples.deli-menu> (let [db (d/db (d/connect db-url))
                                              query '[:find ?e :where [?e :schematode.constraint/elapsed-msec]]]